HIPAA ensures your health information is protected, giving you control over access, disclosure, and sharing with others.

 If the provider incurs an additional expense by allowing a parent equal access to a child’s mental health records, the provider may require the parent requesting the equal access to pay a fee under IC 16-39-9 to cover the cost of the additional expense.

-If you have question regarding this Notice of Privacy Practices please contact:
+If you have questions regarding this Notice of Privacy Practices, please contact:

 Joshawa Torres, MS LMFT